decentraland/old-documentation/_posts/development-guide/2018-02-7-materials.md

 myEntity.addComponent(new BoxShape())

 //Create texture
-const myTexture = new Texture() myTexture.src = "materials/wood.png"
+const myTexture = new Texture("materials/wood.png")

 //Create a material
 const myMaterial = new Material()